About the trip

 — Jake K.

-Full days are 8 hours. ¾ days are 6 hours.
+Full days are 8 hours and include lunch. ¾ days are 6 hours.
 Half days are 4 hours

 Leaders, tippets and flies.Additional equipment may be rented upon request.

 We can’t control the conditions, but we can control what you learn